 “As movies became popular, he started performing stunts in the early Hollywood shows.
 For 20 years, he operated the Morton Park Pool in Delaware County, an amusement park outside Philadelphia, and when he retired around 1952, he purchased the 200-acre Silver King Ranch on U.S. Route 40 in Perryville.”

-Wherever the aging Earl Smith went as he traveled around the county, people he met knew they were in for a special treat as shared his exciting tales of the old west, early Hollywood days, the famous people he work with, and adventures.
+Wherever the aging Earl Smith went as he traveled around the county, people he met knew they were in for a special treat as he shared his exciting tales of the old west, early Hollywood days, the famous people he worked with, and his adventures.

 He was known for toting pistols as he went about his day.
 In the Middletown Centennial Parade in 1961, on a mule-drawn covered wagon, he had his six shooters pointed up in the air as performed along the route.
 Everyone thought the bullets were blanks until one shot downed a live power line, and the startled Earl inadvertently pulled off another shot as he looked down to see what was happening.
 According to Charlie Biggs, a local barber, that last shot nicked one of the mules pulling the wagon, and it tumbled down the street.